aniketmaurya/chitra/README.md

 # Chitra
-> Library for creating data input pipeline in pure Tensorflow 2.x
+> Library for creating data input pipeline in Tensorflow

 ## Install